Appetite Hormones Affect the Body After Weight Loss Leading to Weight Regain

 • After losing weight by limiting calories, leptin levels may go down, which can contribute to increased hunger and lead to weight regain

-Ask your health care provider how appetite hormones may play a role in your weight management plan.
+Ask your health care provider how appetite hormones may play a role in your weight-management plan.

 Doctor and woman talking